Salsonn/CSE212FinalProject/docs/tree.md

 ## Example

 The following shows a simple BST class written in Python.
+This BST makes use of recursion in its `_insert()` function to find a location for incoming data.
 Note that Nodes are a subclass of the BST class.

 ```python
 class BST: